 What is Backwards Course Planning?

-Backwards course planning is a recommended best-practice teaching strategy that you can use when planning your course outcomes, assessments, content and weekly delivery.
+Backwards course planning is a recommended-practice teaching strategy that you can use when planning your course outcomes, assessments, content and weekly delivery.

 While planning your course, rather than focusing on the content you want to deliver first, backwards planning begins with the end in mind.
 This means focusing on your course outcomes as the first item in your planning methodology, then using those outcomes to plan your assessments, and lastly, your content.